vish-chan/Thesis-Implementation/README.md

 # Thesis-Implementation
-Implementation of a deadline aware scheduler and make-span aware scheduler for MapReduce Jobs.
-Implementation uses Cloudsim simulator for creating MapReduce jobs and Virtual Machines.
+A novel deadline aware scheduling algorithm for MapReduce jobs running on Amazon EC2 based cloud infrastructure.
+Also, minimised the cost of operation by intelligently deploying Spot instances.
+The implementation used Cloudsim framework for MapReduce environment simulation.
+Prices of spot instances were predicted via time series analysis using R. Evaluation of scheduling algorithm was done using traces of two sets of Facebook Hadoop jobs workloads.